 Creating Field Mappings

-The last thing we need to do before this Action is complete is create Field Mappings for it.
+The last thing we need to do before this Action is complete is create Field Mappings.

-After adding your Template File, it will be digested and you'll notice a series of Field Mappings will appear below the Template File property.
+After adding your Template File, it will be digested, and you'll notice that Field Mappings will appear below the Template File property.

-Field Mappings map each of the column names of the flat file we want to pull data from to the target Field that defines where the column’s values should be saved.
+Field Mappings map each column name of the flat file from which we want to pull data to the target Field that defines where the column’s values should be saved.
 You'll need to fill out the following properties for each mapping you make:

 - Key Field: Indicates which Field the Action should use as a key.
-As mentioned earlier, a key allows the Sync Data to Transactions Action to differentiate between existing records that it need to be updated and brand new records that it needs to create.
-We recommend setting exactly one key.
+As mentioned earlier, a key allows the Sync Data to Transactions Action to differentiate between existing records that need to be updated and brand new ones that it needs to create.
+We recommend setting precisely one key.
 Note that Key Fields cannot be calculated.

-- Calculated: If the Source property (below) will be configured to simply extract data from the flat-file as is (without transforming it), do not select the Calculated checkbox.
+- Calculated: Do not select the Calculated checkbox if the Source property (below) will be configured to extract data from the flat-file as is (without transforming it).
 If, on the other hand, the Source property will contain a Liquid expression (to transform the data before it is imported into Onit), select the Calculated checkbox.
 For example, if data appears in lowercase in the flat-file, but you want to store this data in Onit as uppercase, you would select the Calculated checkbox and then insert a Liquid expression in the Source column that modified the data accordingly.
 Note any Field designated as a Key Field cannot be calculated.

 -